Time-lapse Plan Calculator

 FAQ:

-Which planning mode should I use?
+Which planning mode should I choose first?

-Does this create the time-lapse video?
+Does the calculator create the final video?

-Are my photos uploaded for the calculation?
+Are photos uploaded for analysis?

 Glossary: